AgileMantis/random_fu/README.md

 ## Usage

+## String#random_order

+Random string created from the characters in the string.
+Characters in the string are used only once, and the result will be the same length.
+The result is simply a jumbled version.

+### Examples:

+    "abc".random_order
+    # => "cba"

+    "abcdef".random_order[1]    # Random letter between a and f
+    # => "b"

+    "abcdef".random_order[1,2]  # Two random letters between a and f
+    # => "bc"

 ## String#random(count)

-Produces a random string the size of count created from only the characters in the string.
-NOTE, characters may repeat and not all characters in the string will probably be used.
-The String is just a source of possible characters.
-To place a string in a random order, use the soon to be created String#random_order.

-Example, "abcd".random(n) could result in just one letter used multiple times:
+Random string the size of count created from the characters in the string.
+Characters use one or more times, and thus characters may repeat and/or not be used at all.
+The source string is just a list of possible characters (to place a string in a random order, use the soon to be created String#random_order).
+For example, "abcd".random(n) could result in just one letter used multiple times:

      "abcd".random(2)
      # => "dd"

-#### Examples:
+### Examples:

 To produce a random character from the alphabet:

     "abcdefghijklmnopqrstuvwxyz".random(1)
     # => "d"

+    ("a".."z").to_a.join.random(1)
+    # => "j"

 To produce a 20 character random string from the alphabet:

     "abcdefghijklmnopqrstuvwxyz".random(20)
     # => "ijvrvddrwgucdsyzybfq"

 License
 =======